 Hospital Patients In England Catching Covid-19

-An interesting article appeared this week in ‘The Guardian’ newspaper concerning patients in English hospitals since March 2020 who had caught Covid 19 whilst being treated for another medical problem.
+An interesting article appeared this week in ‘The Guardian’ newspaper concerning patients in English hospitals since March 2020 who had caught Covid-19 whilst being treated for another medical problem.

-It also cast my mind back to the early days of the pandemic when the Government was concerned that patients were avoiding going to hospital to be treated for fear that they would acquire Covid 19 whilst there.
+It also cast my mind back to the early days of the pandemic when the Government was concerned that patients were avoiding going to hospital to be treated for fear that they would catch Covid-19 whilst there.
 Indeed, a member of my own family was in such a frame of mind.
-At the time, it seemed an illogical position to take, but, having read the Guardian’s article, the fears would seem to have some basis.
+At the time, it seemed an illogical position to take, but having read the Guardian’s article, the fears would seem to have some basis.

 The Guardian obtained the figures under the Freedom of Information Act and the results were quite startling.
 Official NHS Data revealed that 32,307 people had contracted the virus while in hospital in England for a non-Covid related problem, of whom, sadly, up to 8,700 patients had died.

 The Guardian article was certainly a sobering read but the true extent of the problem may, in fact, be greater.
 All of this will no doubt be scrutinised in significant detail in the inevitable Enquiry that will be set up once the pandemic is declared over.

 Given the public support for the NHS and its heroic staff for whom we clapped on Thursday nights, there may be little appetite for litigation.
-If claims are brought, they will not be straightforward – the (already stretched) NHS faced huge challenges managing patient numbers during the waves of the pandemic., compounded by a reduction in medical staff due to them being unwell or having to self-isolate.
+If claims are brought, they will not be straightforward – the (already stretched) NHS faced huge challenges managing patient numbers during the waves of the pandemic, compounded by a reduction in medical staff due to them being unwell or having to self-isolate.
 The Courts may take the view that, in the prevailing circumstances at the time, the NHS discharged its duty to take reasonable care of patients.
 However, there is no doubt that practitioners in this area of law are watching this space very carefully.